10 Best Local Rank Tracking Tools in 2026 (In-Depth Comparison)

 9. Semrush

-Semrush is the right choice if your agency already uses it as a primary SEO platform and you need basic local rank tracking alongside your existing workflow.
-It is not cost-effective as a standalone local rank tracker.
+Semrush is the right choice if your agency already runs on it as a primary SEO platform and you want local grid tracking as part of a unified ecosystem.
+At $177+/month just to unlock the Map Rank Tracker for one location, it is not cost-effective as a standalone grid rank tracker.

 Pros